lutzhamel/popsom/README.md

-# Popsom (Version 5.0)
+# Popsom
+### A Very Efficient Implementation of Kohonen's Self-Organizing Maps (SOMs) with Starburst Visualizations

 ![](https://raw.githubusercontent.com/lutzhamel/popsom/master/map.png)

-Popsom is a R package for the creation and evaluation of self-organizing maps (SOMs).
-Popsom version 5.0 supports the following features:
+POPSOM is a package implementing Kohonen's self-organizing maps with a number of distinguishing features:
-- Support for two models:
-  1. A self-organizing map model
-  2. A centroid based clustering model
-- Quality measures available for both models
-- Streamlined S3 based API
-  - Easy access to the most important map and centroid data structures
-- Powerful map visualization with centroid identification
-- Extremely fast training algorithm based on ideas from tensor algebra
+1. A very efficient, single threaded, stochastic training algorithm based on ideas from tensor algebra.
+Up to 60x faster than traditional single-threaded training algorithms.
+No special accelerator hardware required.

+2. Automatic centroid detection and visualization using starbursts.

+3. Maintains two models of the data: (a) a self-organizing map model, (b) a centroid based clustering model.

+4. Provides a number of easily accessible quality metrics for the self-organizing map and the centroid based cluster model.

 For an example usage case check [here](https://www.kaggle.com/lutzhamel/customer-segmentation-with-soms).

 For the Popsom description as part of CRAN check [here](https://CRAN.R-project.org/package=popsom).

-# Popsom (Version 5.1)

-- Something got rattled with the S3 interface in R 4.x.
-It no longer works the way it did in release 3.x.
-Therefore, I took the S3 interface out because I want the package to work with both 3.x and 4.x installations.
-Furthermore, the advantages of the S3 interface are incremental at best and I don't feel like debugging R internals.
-- Implemented a 'summary' function for map objects.